Ralakus/LabyriLanguage/README.md

 # Made in pure C11
 Why not use C++?
+C was chosen due to it being more challenging

 # Current state
 All that there is of the compiler is the lexer